JustusOmbok/Elections-app/README.md

   - View election results at the national or county level.
   - Admin can delete presidents, governors, or voters if necessary.
 ## 🤝 Contribution Guidelines
-We welcome contributions from the community to enhance and improve our voting system project.
+I welcome contributions from the community to enhance and improve my voting system project.
 Here's how you can contribute:

   - Fork the repository and create a new branch for your feature or bug fix.
   - Follow the PEP 8 coding standards and ensure adequate test coverage.